troystribling/SimpleFutures/README.md

 ## <a name="map">map</a>

 The map combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
-It takes a mapping function of type T -> Try&lt;M&gt; and returns a new Future&lt;T&gt; or FutureStream&lt;T&gt; instance that may be completed with the result of the mapping function.
+It takes a mapping function of type T -> Try&lt;M&gt; as argument and returns a new Future&lt;T&gt; or FutureStream&lt;T&gt; instance.
+The Future&lt;M&gt; or FutureStream&lt;M&gt; returned by the mapping may be used to complete the instance returned by map.
 The mapping function is called only after successful completion otherwise the returned instance is completed with failure.
 The mapping function can fail completing the returned Future&lt;M&gt; or FutureStream&lt;M&gt; instance with failure.

 Futute&lt;T&gt; map is defined by,